qnp/webpack-babel-pug-stylus/README.md

 ## Other features

-The content of `src/favicons` and `src/root` will bbe copied in the root `dist` directory.
+The content of `src/favicons` and `src/root` will be copied in the root `dist` directory.
 This allows to use recommandations by the awsome favicon generator [https://realfavicongenerator.net](https://realfavicongenerator.net) and to add for example `sitemap.xml` or `_redirects` in the root of the dist website.

 ## Example